steatopygous/svelte-presentation/README.md

   ​	https://www.youtube.com/watch?v=uapg3tstHSQ

 If you search for "Svelte 3" on YouTube, you'll find a lot more, including an example of using Svelte with GraphQL https://www.youtube.com/watch?v=WqOLx2yuF3M&t=159s and a half hour crash course https://www.youtube.com/watch?v=uK2RnIzrQ0M.

+Anyway, my colleagues seemed to enjoy the presentation, so hopefully others will get some value from it.
+Enjoy!